Charmed Apache Kafka K8s Documentation - Explanation Hardening Guide

 Base images

-Charmed Kafka K8s and Charmed ZooKeeper K8s run on top of rockcraft-based image shipping the Apache Kafka and Apache ZooKeeper distribution binaries built by Canonical, and available in the Kafka release page and ZooKeeper release page, respectively.
+Charmed Apache Kafka K8s and Charmed Apache ZooKeeper K8s run on top of rockcraft-based image shipping the Apache Kafka and Apache ZooKeeper distribution binaries built by Canonical, and available in the Apache Kafka release page and Apache ZooKeeper release page, respectively.
 Both images are based on Ubuntu 22.04.
-The images that can be found in the Charmed Kafka rock and Charmed ZooKeeper rock Github repositories are used as the base images for the different pods providing Kafka and ZooKeeper services.
+The images that can be found in the Charmed Apache Kafka rock and Charmed Apache ZooKeeper rock Github repositories are used as the base images for the different pods providing Apache Kafka and Apache ZooKeeper services.
 The following table summarise the relation between the component and its underlying base image.

 Component Image

-New versions of Charmed Kafka and Charmed ZooKeeper images may be released to provide patching of vulnerabilities (CVEs).
+New versions of Charmed Apache Kafka and Charmed Apache ZooKeeper images may be released to provide patching of vulnerabilities (CVEs).

 Charmed operator security upgrades

-Charmed Kafka K8s and Charmed ZooKeeper K8s operators install a pinned revision of the images outlined in the previous table in order to provide reproducible and secure environments.
-New versions of Charmed Kafka K8s and Charmed ZooKeeper K8s operators may therefore be released to provide patching of vulnerabilities (CVEs).
+Charmed Apache Kafka K8s and Charmed Apache ZooKeeper K8s operators install a pinned revision of the images outlined in the previous table to provide reproducible and secure environments.
+New versions of Charmed Apache Kafka K8s and Charmed Apache ZooKeeper K8s operators may therefore be released to provide patching of vulnerabilities (CVEs).
 It is important to refresh the charm regularly to make sure the workload is as secure as possible.
 For more information on how to refresh the charm, see the how-to refresh user guide.

-In order to deploy a hardened solution, Charmed Kafka K8s must be deployed with wire encryption enabled.
-To do that, you need to relate Kafka and ZooKeeper charms to one of the TLS certificate operator charms.
-Please refer to the Charming Security page for more information on how to select the right certificate provider for your use-case.
+Charmed Apache Kafka K8s must be deployed with encryption enabled.
+To do that, you need to relate Charmed Apache Kafka and Charmed Apache ZooKeeper charms to one of the TLS certificate operator charms.
+Please refer to the Charming Security page for more information on how to select the right certificate provider for your use case.

 For more information on encryption setup, see the How to enable encryption guide.